 '''

-snmpCommunitySecurityName OBJECT-TYPE

 SYNTAX

-SnmpAdminString (SIZE(1..32))
+SnmpEngineID

 MAX-ACCESS

 read-create

 STATUS

 current

 DESCRIPTION

-"A human readable string representing the corresponding

-value of snmpCommunityName in a Security Model

-independent format."

-::= { snmpCommunityEntry 3 }

-snmpCommunityContextEngineID OBJECT-TYPE

-SYNTAX SnmpEngineID

-MAX-ACCESS read-create

-STATUS

-current

-DESCRIPTION

 "The contextEngineID indicating the location of the

 context in which management information is accessed

 when using the community string specified by the

 corresponding instance of snmpCommunityName.

 The default value is the snmpEngineID of the entity in

 which this object is instantiated."

 ::= { snmpCommunityEntry 4 }

 snmpCommunityContextName OBJECT-TYPE

 SYNTAX SnmpAdminString (SIZE(0..32))

 read-create

 MAX-ACCESS

+STATUS

-STATUS current
+current

 DESCRIPTION

 "The context in which management information is accessed

-when using the community string specified by the corresponding
+when using the community string specified by the

-instance of snmpCommunityName."
+corresponding instance of snmpCommunityName."

 DEFVAL { ''H } -- the empty string

 ::= { snmpCommunityEntry 5 }

 snmpCommunityTransportTag OBJECT-TYPE

 SYNTAX SnmpTagValue

+read-create

-MAX-ACCESS read-create
+MAX-ACCESS

-STATUS

-current
+STATUS current

 DESCRIPTION

 "This object specifies a set of transport endpoints

-from which a command responder application will accept

-management requests.
-If a management request containing

-this community is received on a transport endpoint other
+which are used in two ways:

+- to specify the transport endpoints from which an

+SNMP entity will accept management requests, and

-than the transport endpoints identified by this object,
+- to specify the transport endpoints to which a

-the request is deemed unauthentic.
+notification may be sent using the community

+string matching the corresponding instance of

+snmpCommunityName.

+In either case, if the value of this object has

+zero-length, transport endpoints are not checked when

+either authenticating messages containing this community

+string, nor when generating notifications.

 The transports identified by this object are specified

-Frye, et al.

-Standards Track

-[Page 33]

-'''

-'''

 in the snmpTargetAddrTable.
 Entries in that table

 whose snmpTargetAddrTagList contains this tag value

 are identified.

+If a management request containing a community string

+'''

+Best Current Practice [Page 36] Frye, et al.

+'''

+that matches the corresponding instance of

+snmpCommunityName is received on a transport endpoint

+other than the transport endpoints identified by this

+object the request is deemed unauthentic.

+When a notification is to be sent using an entry in

+this table, if the destination transport endpoint of

-If the value of this object has zero-length, transport
+the notification does not match one of the transport

-endpoints are not checked when authenticating messages

-containing this community string."
+endpoints selected by this object, the notification

+is not sent."

-DEFVAL { ''H } -- the empty string
+{ ''H }

+-- the empty string

+DEFVAL

 ::= { snmpCommunityEntry 6 }

 snmpCommunityStorageType OBJECT-TYPE

 SYNTAX StorageType

+read-create

-MAX-ACCESS read-create
+MAX-ACCESS

 STATUS

 current

 DESCRIPTION

 "The storage type for this conceptual row in the

 snmpCommunityTable.
 Conceptual rows having the value

 'permanent' need not allow write-access to any

 columnar object in the row."

 ::= { snmpCommunityEntry 7 }

 snmpCommunityStatus OBJECT-TYPE

+SYNTAX

-SYNTAX RowStatus
+RowStatus

+read-create

-MAX-ACCESS read-create
+MAX-ACCESS

 STATUS current

 DESCRIPTION

-"The status of this conceptual row in the snmpCommunityTable.
+"The status of this conceptual row in the

+snmpCommunityTable.

 An entry in this table is not qualified for activation

 until instances of all corresponding columns have been

 initialized, either through default values, or through

 Set operations.
 The snmpCommunityName and

 snmpCommunitySecurityName objects must be explicitly set.

 There is no restriction on setting columns in this table

 when the value of snmpCommunityStatus is active(1)."

 ::= { snmpCommunityEntry 8 }

-'''

 -- The snmpTargetAddrExtTable